Cyflas/FUTURE_DS_02/README.md

 ## How to View the Dashboard
 To view the interactive Power BI dashboards:
-1. Download the `.pbix` file from the respective folder.
+1. Download the `.pbix` file from this repository.
 2. Open it using Power BI Desktop.